primematt/ForzaDataProxy/README.md

 # ForzaDataProxy
-A small proxy for Forza Horizon 5 Data Out data.
+A small proxy for Forza Horizon 5 Data Out data, that translates the DataOut packets to JSON for easy consumption in other apps.

 ## Configuration
 Configure the service in `appsettings.json`.